pdgilbert/hw_dht11/README.md

     power.
     Also, the build gives a few `variable does not need to be mutable` warnings.
 This is because of a small difference between bluepill and blackpill hals.

+August 26, 2023
+  - Power stability on blackpill stm32f401 became a problem after awhile.
+Not sure if this is a bad breadboard connection or damage to the blackpill.
+The problem is when battery power is connected to 3v3 or 5v pins.
+The symptom is the blackpill and/or the DHT does not get enough power.
+Then either the blackpill does not boot or the stalls waiting for data from the DHT.
+There is no problem using dongle power or when 5v battery power is connected to the dongle power pins.

+  - Humidity readings with 3.2v power seem to be less accurate than with 5v power.

 ## License